Colin Ward: Education

 In The Child in the City (1978), and later The Child in the Country (1988), Ward "examined the everyday spaces of young people’s lives and how they can negotiate and re-articulate the various environments they inhabit.
 In his earlier text, the more famous of the two, Colin Ward explores the creativity and uniqueness of children and how they cultivate 'the art of making the city work'.
 He argued that through play, appropriation and imagination, children can counter adult-based intentions and interpretations of the built environment.
 His later text, The Child in the Country, inspired a number of social scientists, notably geographer Chris Philo (1992), to call for more attention to be paid to young people as a 'hidden' and marginalised group in society."

+Housing

+In his 1976 book Housing: An Anarchist Approach, see below under 'Bibliography', Ward criticized slum clearances, the municipalization programs created by the Labour Party and the private landlord housing model.
+He advocated for an anarchist model of housing, citing squatting and housing cooperatives from Third World countries as a model for the anarchist movement.